A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Medical Dialogue Corpus: IMCS-21

 For the annotation of medical dialogues, we develop a web-based tool which can be utilized for general-purpose multi-turn dialogue labeling.
 We recruit undergraduates and postgraduates in medical school to annotate our corpus.
 All annotators are people who are willing to participate and over the age of 18.

 Two annotations per dialogue are gathered, and inconsistent parts are further finalized by a third annotator.
 We use Cohen's kappa coefficient \citep{banerjee1999beyond} to estimate the inter-annotator agreement.
 For the annotations of medical named entities and dialogue acts, the kappa coefficients are 83.11\% and 76.41\% respectively; For the annotations of symptom labels, the kappa coefficients is 92.71\%; For medical reports, both reports are remained for reference.
+These results show that the consistency between the annotators is satisfactory.